arrjon/ode-nets/README.md

 ## About The Project

 This repository is part of the bachelor thesis "Tiefe Neuronale Netze Mit Gewöhnlichen Differentialgleichungen" by Jonas Arruda.
+Thus, this project provides an implementation of stable neuronal networks motivated by ordinary differential equations.

 <!-- Packages -->
 ## Packages